markoblad/nvca/term_sheet.md

 v_field_price_based_anti_dilution_applicability In the event that the Company issues additional securities at a purchase price less than the current v_field_security_name conversion price, such conversion price shall be adjusted in accordance with the v_field_price_based_anti_dilution_basis formula.  v_field_price_based_anti_dilution_applicability No price-based anti-dilution protection.

-v_field_price_based_anti_dilution_applicability The following issuances shall not trigger anti-dilution adjustment: (i) securities issuable upon conversion of any of the v_field_security_name, or as a dividend or distribution on the v_field_security_name; (ii) securities issued upon the conversion of any debenture, warrant, option, or other convertible security; (iii) Common Stock issuable upon a stock split, stock dividend, or any subdivision of shares of Common Stock; and (iv) shares of Common Stock (or options to purchase such shares of Common Stock) issued or issuable to employees or directors of, or consultants to, the Company pursuant to any plan approved by the Company’s Board of Directors v_field_price_based_anti_dilution_employee_issue_exception_board_waiver_applicability including v_field_price_based_anti_dilution_employee_issue_exception_board_waiver_threshold of the Financing Board Delegation.
+v_field_price_based_anti_dilution_applicability The following issuances shall not trigger anti-dilution adjustment (if any): (i) securities issuable upon conversion of any of the v_field_security_name, or as a dividend or distribution on the v_field_security_name; (ii) securities issued upon the conversion of any debenture, warrant, option, or other convertible security; (iii) Common Stock issuable upon a stock split, stock dividend, or any subdivision of shares of Common Stock; and (iv) shares of Common Stock (or options to purchase such shares of Common Stock) issued or issuable to employees or directors of, or consultants to, the Company pursuant to any plan approved by the Company’s Board of Directors v_field_price_based_anti_dilution_employee_issue_exception_board_waiver_applicability including v_field_price_based_anti_dilution_employee_issue_exception_board_waiver_threshold of the Financing Board Delegation.

 ### Mandatory Conversion